 StEPs-CT applications are not being accepted at this time.

-To sign up for e-mail communications about upcoming StEPs-CT workshops and programs, and to receive information about applications for the next StEPs-CT program class (tentatively scheduled to begin in fall/winter 2017), please email hrc @ cthumanities.org.
+To sign up for e-mail communications about upcoming StEPs-CT classes, workshops and programs, please email swands @ cthumanities.org.
 (Remove spaces from before and after the “@” symbol when sending your email.)

 StEPs-CT is designed for smaller Connecticut museums, historical societies and other cultural organizations that are interested, willing and committed to strengthening their organizations.

-Connecticut Humanities Fund (CTHF) StEPs-CT Grants allow StEPs-CT organizations to pursue projects that will help them implement the skills and lessons learned during their training.
-In 2016, Connecticut Humanities awarded StEPs-CT grants to the following 14 organizations:
+StEPs-CT Grants allow organizations to pursue projects that will help them implement the skills and lessons learned during their StEPs-CT training.
+In 2017, Connecticut Humanities awarded StEPs-CT grants to the following 25 organizations with support from the State Historic Preservation Office of the Department of Economic and Community Development with funds from the Community Investment Act of the State of Connecticut:

 Cheshire Historical Society